Amex EveryDay® Credit Card review

 Customers generally say the Amex EveryDay® Credit Card is a well-rounded product and highlight the card’s points, $0 annual fee and long intro APR.
 However, many cardholders say they were approved for much lower credit limits than they expected.

-American Express earns a3.1 out of 10 Trustpilot score at the time of this writing.
-Many negative reviews cite poor customer service and inflexible company policies.
-However, positive reviews state they spoke with pleasant customer service representatives.
+The company earns a Trustpilot score of 1.9 out of 5 as of August 2021.
+Many negative reviews cite unhelpful customer service and inflexible company policies.
+Positive reviews say the company employs pleasant customer service representatives.
 Overall, your mileage may vary with American Express customer support.

 I got the card.
 Now what?